DaixuanLi/AutoBlox_Artifact/README.md

 ## Running the Experiments

-Before running the experiments, you first need to set up the xdb Tables.
-Download the baseline configuration and the warmup files from this link: https://drive.google.com/file/d/1ha25yZPiIT2U_9i3tI9w9uL5oM3fsKbE/view?usp=drive_link

-unzip the configurations into the root directory, and setup xdb with it:
+First unzip the configuration files into the root directory, and setup xdb with it:

 ```
 unzip xdb_base.zip